Soccer-U.S. lauds wounded hero Pulisic for getting them into last 16 | Sports-Games

 "That's what he does, that's the special quality he has and as soon as a goal is wide he goes in with intensity.
 "He crashes the box and makes it really difficult for defenders with his change of pace."

 The United States join Group B rival England in advancing to the round of 16, fielding what was the national team's youngest ever starting 11 in a must-win match against a physically tough Iran side.
-It was unclear the extent of Pulisic's injury and whether he could recover in time for Saturday's match with Group A winners Netherlands.
+There was no official news of Pulisic's availability for Saturday's match with Group A winners Netherlands but U.S. midfielder Weston McKennie said Pulisic had told him he would be ready.

+"I sent him a text and checked on him, and he said, 'Best believe I'll be ready on Saturday,'" ESPN quoted McKennie as saying.
+McKennie praised Pulisic's bravery but said the team were like brothers and any of them would have done the same.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)